ublue-os/website/docs/images/bazzite/FAQ.md

 Follow this [guide](/images/bazzite/installation/).

-## Can I dual/multi-boot?
+## Can I dual-boot?

-Windows dual-boot is supported, but it is recommended if it is on a separate drive.
-Other Linux distributions may be unsupported due to how Bazzite mounts certain things, but you should be able to get by on a separate drive.
+Dual-boot is supported, but it is recommended if the other operating systems are on a separate drive.

 ## I am having issues installing Bazzite on my hardware!
 What's going on?